Dr. Dmitry German

-We aim to develop a system of cross-referenced information and resources on Brassicaceae (Cruciferae) taxonomy, systematics, evolution, chromosome numbers, accurate enumeration of all species, traits and characters and germplasm resources.
-At the first stage, the goal is making a family-wide and comprehensive survey of character and trait distribution within the reliable phylogenetic framework supplied with a comprehensive documentation of the taxonomy and systematics of the entire family.
-This will include a database with all the relevant taxonomic, systematic and phylogenetic literature; a comprehensive data collection of characters and traits including all potentially adaptive traits scientists participating in SSP 1529 are interested in.
-A DNA-based identification tool for genera and species; electronic interactive keys for the identification of genera and species, and a setup of a carefully selected and documented germplasm collection representing the entire family are to be incorporated further on.
-Basic research will be conducted to provide first and comparative insights into the evolution of characters and traits over the whole family utilizing also the data collected during the project.
-The results and framework provided herein will be the basis and starting point for other projects focusing in more details on individual characters and traits – inside and outside SSP 1529 “Adaptomics”.
+BrassiBase is a developing system of cross-referenced information and resources on Brassicaceae (Cruciferae) taxonomy, systematics, evolution, chromosome numbers, accurate enumeration of all species, traits and characters and germplasm resources.
+At the first stage, the goal was making a family-wide and comprehensive survey of character and trait distribution within the reliable phylogenetic framework supplied with a comprehensive documentation of the taxonomy and systematics of the entire family.
+This included a database with all the relevant taxonomic, systematic and phylogenetic literature; a comprehensive data collection of characters and traits including all potentially adaptive traits scientists participating in SSP 1529 are interested in.
+A DNA-based identification tool for genera and species; electronic interactive keys for the identification of genera and species, and a setup of a carefully selected and documented germplasm collection representing the entire family had been subsequently incorporated.
+Basic research are being conducted to provide first and comparative insights into the evolution of characters and traits over the whole family utilizing also the data collected during the project.
+The results and framework provided herein are the basis and starting point for other projects focusing in more details on individual characters and traits – inside and outside SSP 1529 “Adaptomics”.

 Koch M. A., Kiefer M., German D. A., Al-Shehbaz I. A., Franzke A., Mummenhoff K., Schmickl R. 2012.
 BrassiBase: Tools and biological resources to study characters and traits in the Brassicaceae – version 1.1.
 Taxon 61 (5): 1001–1009.